Genivia/ugrep/README.md

            se=    SGR substring for separators.

     FORMAT
            Option --format=FORMAT specifies an output  format  for  file  matches.
-           Fields may be used in FORMAT which expand into the following values:
+           Fields may be used in FORMAT, which expand into the following values:

            %[ARG]F
                   if option -H is used: ARG, the file pathname, and separator.